-Many of Las Vegas’ hot spots have reopened for dining, including The Mayfair Supper Club at Bellagio and CATCH at ARIA Resort & Casino.
-They’re all operating at 25 percent capacity, and reservations are required (no walk-ins).
-Only four people are allowed per table, and tables are spaced out to allow for social distancing.
+Safety protocols: Most of Las Vegas’ hot spots have reopened for dining at 50 percent capacity, including the Mayfair Supper Club at Bellagio and Catch at Aria Resort & Casino.
+Reservations are no longer required, up to six people are allowed per table, and tables are spaced out to allow for social distancing.
 Many offer touchless to-go service and/or digital menus for ordering.
 Guests are asked to wear masks while walking to and from tables.

 Buffets, that staple of Las Vegas dining, remain closed.
-The Wynn Buffet had reopened as a redesigned all-you-can eat experience with servers, but closed in September due to lack of demand.
-Caesars Palace recently delayed the reopening of its usually popular Bacchanal Buffet.
+The Wynn Buffet had reopened as a redesigned all-you-can eat experience with servers but closed in September due to lack of demand.
+Caesars Palace even delayed the reopening of its usually popular Bacchanal Buffet.

-Visitors are able to go to Vegas bars, taverns, wineries and breweries, but capacity is capped at 25 percent.
-(And if bars serve food, reservations are required.)
+Visitors are able to go to Vegas bars, taverns, wineries and breweries, but capacity is capped at 50 percent.

 Entertainment and Activities

-Visitors to the Mob Museum (officially the National Museum of Organized Crime and Law Enforcement) downtown are asked to purchase tickets online and arrive 15 minutes early for a contactless temperature check.
+Many attractions are maintaining infection-prevention measures, such as the Mob Museum (officially the National Museum of Organized Crime and Law Enforcement) downtown, where visitors are asked to purchase tickets online and arrive 15 minutes early for a contactless temperature check.

-Even the classic Vegas shotgun wedding has been transformed: The Graceland Wedding Chapel’s Elvis-themed ceremonies now require face coverings and temperature checks for all in attendance.
+And yes, lovebirds can still shell out for the classic Vegas shotgun wedding, but it, too, has been transformed: The Graceland Wedding Chapel’s Elvis-themed ceremonies now require face coverings and temperature checks for all in attendance.
 More cautious lovebirds can marry (though not legally) with the chapel’s help online for $279, while accompanied by an Elvis impersonator singing “Love Me Tender.”

 Editor's note: This story was originally published on September 25.
 It's been updated to reflect new openings and safety procedures in Las Vegas.